 Every company uses software to help their workflow.
 But again, just as with communication, there is a heightened urgency to select the best tools for your remote-only company because you will use them day in and day out, and so much more often than you would in a traditional office.

-A few tools that we use here at Baremetrics to help our virtual team work together include: Trello, Airtable, Slack (we do the bulk of our communication here), [Haley/Josh – any others to call out?]
+A few tools that we use here at Baremetrics to help our virtual team work together include: Notion, Clubhouse and Slack (we do the bulk of our communication here).

 The final piece in creating a successful remote-only company is to set up a successful workflow.
 You should do this for yourself, and your employees should do it for themselves.
 Everyone works a bit differently, and knowing how you work best is important when you work from home.
 We’ve seen many would-be remote employees fail to succeed because they didn’t know how to create a workflow that allowed them to thrive outside of the structure of a traditional office.